We recommend that you upgrade your browser. The following is a list of popular options:

 Angelica Pettenato (Research Assistant)

 Angelica Pettenato has been working as a research assistant under Romy Chakraborty since 2011.
-She currently works on isolating and cultivating bacteria from Alaskan permafrost as a part of the Next-Generation Ecosystem Experiments (NGEE) project.
-Previously, Angelica has also worked on oil bioremediation in the Gulf of Mexico and bacteria-algae interactions in Northern California’s Eel River.
+She currently works on characterization of anaerobic environmental microbes from Oakridge FRC as part of the ENIGMA project and Alaskan permafrost as a part of the Next-Generation Ecosystem Experiments (NGEE) project.
+Her previous projects in the lab has included oil bioremediation in the Gulf of Mexico and bacteria-algae interactions in Northern California’s Eel River.
 She began working at Berkeley Lab in 2010 while studying Environmental Earth Science at UC Berkeley.